ChrisJan00/livecode_love/README.md

 		end
 	end

-In this case, reloading the file after making changes in _updateEntity_ still overwrites it, but the entity itself is still using the old code.
-Reloading the file will not show the changes in your update code.
-The livereload callback is provided for covering this case, in this example a possibility would be:
+In this case, reloading the file after making changes in _updateEntity_ overwrites it, but the entity itself is still using the old code, since the assignment is made in the uncalled _love.load_.
+Reloading the file will not show the changes in _updateEntity_.
+The _love.livereload_ callback is provided for covering this case.
+In the discussed example one possible implementation would be:

 	function love.livereload()
 		for i,entity in ipairs(EntityList) do